Inference in Linear Dyadic Data Models with Network Spillovers: Empirical Illustration: Legislative Voting in the European Parliament

 We now turn to an empirical application to demonstrate the performance of our variance estimator with real-world data.
 In doing so, we revisit the work of \citet{Harmon_et_al-2019} on whether legislators who sit next to each other in Parliament tend to vote more alike on policy proposals.

-In their original article, the authors study the existence of peer effects in legislative voting.
 They focus on the European Parliament, whose Members (MEPs) are voted in through elections in each European Union (EU) member country every five years.
 The Parliament convenes once or twice a month, in either Brussels or Strasbourg, to debate and vote on a series of proposals.
 Once elected to the European Parliament (EP), these MEPs are organized into European Political Groups (EPGs), which aggregate similar ideological members/parties across countries.
 As \citet{Harmon_et_al-2019} describe, these EPGs function as parties for many of the traditional party-functions in other legislatures, including coordination on policy and policy votes.
 Most importantly, MEPs sit within their EPG groups in the chamber.
 However, within each EPG group, non-party leaders traditionally sit in alphabetical order by last name.
 See Figure \ref{fig:SeatingPlanAtTheEuropeanParliament} in Appendix \ref{appndx:EmpiricalIllustration:SeatingArrangement} for an example.
-Hence, to the extent that last names are exogenous (i.e., politicians are not selected or choose last names anticipating seating arrangements in the European Parliament), seating arrangements are used as a quasi-natural experiment: it is sometimes by chance that one legislator sits next to another.
-And across different periods, as politicians get replaced, they find themselves sitting with new neighbors.
+Hence, to the extent that last names are exogenous (i.e., politicians are not selected or choose last names anticipating seating arrangements in the European Parliament), seating arrangements are used as a quasi-natural experiment.